Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 Which is UB under the currently proposed aliasing models, see [this discussion](https://rust-lang.zulipchat.com/#narrow/channel/522311-t-lang.2Fcustom-refs/topic/Multi-level.20projections/near/555233842).

-This is only a problem because we use `&mut` references;
+This is only a problem because we use `&mut` references though;
 we could forbid projections of types like this, or find workarounds using intermediate `*mut` pointers.

 I propose instead: projection should work all at once;
 we should not create intermediate pointer values when doing nested projections.